Algarve-Tourist.com

 Castelo de Loulé

-Igreja Matriz de São Clemente - Loulé's main church combines Gothic and Renaissance elements and was originally constructed over a mosque.
-The church's bell tower was originally a minaret, and is the only surviving mosque structure from the Islamic period still standing in Portugal.
+Igreja Matriz de São Clemente - The Gothic parish church rose over a Moorish mosque in the late 13th century.
+Its bell tower was once a minaret: the only surviving mosque structure from the Islamic period still standing in Portugal.

 Igreja Matriz de São Clemente Loulé

-The Cidade Velha – A delightful maze of narrow cobbled streets around the Rua Almeida Garrett, that follow the original medieval layout of Loulé.
-This charming neighbourhood features traditional craftsmen's houses with workshops and storefronts opening directly onto the streets.
+The Cidade Velha – Narrow cobbled streets around Rua Almeida Garrett follow Loulé's original medieval layout.
+Traditional craftsmen still work from houses with workshops and storefronts opening directly onto the lanes.

 Loule Cidade Velha

-Capela de Nossa Senhora da Conceição - A simple 17th-century chapel conceals an impressive 18th-century Rococo decorative interior including gilded altarpiece and beautiful azulejo panels.
+Capela de Nossa Senhora da Conceição - Behind a plain 17th-century exterior lies an 18th-century interior of gilded altarwork and azulejo tile panels depicting scenes from the Virgin Mary's life.

 Nossa Senhora da Conceição loule

-Mina de Sal-Gema (Rock Salt Mine) – Venture 230 meters below Loulé to explore Portugal's unique rock salt mine.
-This working mine offers guided tours through 1.5km of illuminated tunnels, providing insight into modern mining techniques – Tickets can be purchased here.
+Mina de Sal-Gema (Rock Salt Mine) – Guided tours descend 230 metres into Portugal's only visitable rock salt mine, passing through 1.5km of illuminated tunnels in a working extraction facility. – Tickets can be purchased here.

 Convento do Espírito Santo - The elegant 17th-century Convento do Espírito Santo now serves as Loulé's vibrant municipal art gallery and cultural center, hosting rotating exhibitions and cultural events.